Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Introduction

-However, even if the central engine successfully operates, it is still a matter of debate whether the jet can produce GRB or not.
-One of the main obstacles for producing GRBs is the stellar envelope that may prevent the jet propagations.
-If the central engine turns off well before the jet head reaches the stellar surface, all of the jet matter undergoes the dissipation by the reverse shock wave and it will eventually expand spherically.
-In addition, the outflow is contaminated by a huge amount of baryon, so it is naturally expected that its velocity becomes non-relativistic and never creates GRBs.
-In this expectation, \citet{2003MNRAS.345..575M} constrained the progenitors of GRBs assuming that the lifetime of the central engine is comparable to the observed duration of the prompt phase of GRBs.
-He concluded that only compact carbon-oxygen Wolf-Rayet stars satisfy the condition for producing GRBs, meanwhile very massive stars such as Pop III stars are not suitable.
+However, even if the central engine successfully operates, it is still a matter of debate whether the jet can produce GRBs or not.
+One of the main obstacles for producing GRBs is the stellar envelope that may prevent the jet propagation.
+If the central engine turns off well before the jet head reaches the stellar surface, all of the jet matter undergoes dissipation by the reverse shock wave and it will eventually expand spherically.
+In addition, the outflow is contaminated by a huge amount of baryons, so it is naturally expected that its velocity becomes non-relativistic and never create a GRB.
+With this expectation, \citet{2003MNRAS.345..575M} constrained the progenitors of GRBs assuming that the lifetime of the central engine is comparable to the observed duration of the prompt phase of GRBs.
+He concluded that only compact carbon-oxygen Wolf-Rayet stars satisfy the condition for producing GRBs, while very massive stars such as Pop III stars are not suitable.

 On the contrary, \citet{2011ApJ...726..107S} recently pointed out that the jet breakout is possible even if the Pop III star has a supergiant hydrogen envelope without mass loss, thanks to the long-lived powerful accretion of the envelope itself.
-They analytically show that the jet successfully penetrates the Pop III as well as compact Wolf-Rayet stars if the envelope keeps to fall in a black hole and the accretion-to-jet conversion efficiency is larger than a certain level.
+They analytically showed that the jet successfully penetrates the Pop III as well as compact Wolf-Rayet stars if the envelope continues to fall in a black hole and the accretion-to-jet conversion efficiency is larger than a certain level.